olivierfriard/boris_docs/index.rst

-Import an ethogram from a JWatcher global definition file (.gdf).
+Import an ethogram from a JWatcher global definition file (.gdf) .................................................................
-.................................................................